 The NIRCam coronagraphic imaging template provides an option to request that astrometric images be obtained with a given science observation.
-Specifically, an observer can request (1) a full frame exposure with the host star or galaxy visible in the target acquisition field (after the target acquisition subarray is read out but before the object is placed behind the occulter), and (2) another full frame exposure after the host star or galaxy is placed behind the occulter and the science exposures have been acquired, as shown in Figure 1.
+Specifically, an observer can request (1) a first exposure with the host star or galaxy visible in the target acquisition field (after the target acquisition subarray is read out but before the object is placed behind the occulter), and (2) a second exposure after the host star or galaxy is placed behind the occulter and the science exposures have been acquired, as shown in Figure 1.

-The first exposure allows the observer to calculate precisely the location of the occulted object relative to other objects visible in the field.
-The second exposure then allows the observer to infer the position of the occulted object behind the coronagraph mask after completion of the target acquisition and science observation.
-Note that the location of the host star or galaxy cannot be accurately inferred from the science observations themselves if they are obtained using a subarray with a small field of view.
+The first exposure allows the observer to calculate precisely the location of the object of interest (not occulted at first) relative to other objects visible in the field.
+The second exposure then allows the observer to infer the position of the occulted object behind the coronagraph mask after completion of the target acquisition offset preceding the science observation.
+While science observations can in certain cases be taken in full frame, taking these astrometric confirmation images is the only way to accurately know (typically to a fraction of pixel) the position of the target of interest (host star or galaxy) during the science exposures.

 Astrometric confirmation images must be obtained using the target acquisition filters: either F210M in the short wavelength channel or F335M in the long wavelength channel.
+Images are collected in only 1 detector: A2 for MASK210R, A4 for MASKSWB, and A5 for the LW occulters.
 However, astrometric confirmation images can be obtained with user-selected detector readout patterns, numbers of groups per integration, and numbers of integrations per exposure.
 This information is specified in the appropriate section of the NIRCam coronagraphic imaging observation template in APT, and appropriate exposure specifications can be obtained by performing calculations in the JWST Exposure Time Calculator.